 Entrepreneur magazine introduced five insights into the use of color in marketing.
 As visual creatures, humans often subconsciously and subjectively make decisions about a product quickly (in the first 90 seconds).
 Entrepreneur points out that personal experiences, cultural differences and context may all impact attitude toward color.
-Subconscious response, as we’ve noted before, may also be linked to color preferences and combinations.
+Subconscious response may also be linked to color preferences and combinations.

 Marketers have long tied colors to characteristics (i.e., strength, optimism, trust) with mixed results.
 While some correlations appear to hold true, others are more complex.
 This article compiled data from 50 academic studies and found that our brains constantly make associations with color based on our environment, for example: social (sports teams or alma maters), cultural, or experiential.